JKIM72403/Projects/README.md

 As such, the projects in this repository are from that International Baccalaureate Computer Science class.
 With these projects, I was predicted a 7/7.
 The class focused on OOP and Functional programming.

-I will be learning JAVA later this year and completely anticipate that I will be competently fluent.
+I will be learning JAVA later this year and completely anticipate that I will be competently fluent by the summer of 2023